Contact Information

 5.2 White Balance and Exposure Compensation

-In addition to the three primary settings, there are other crucial camera settings that directly impact your photos.
+In addition to the three primary settings, other crucial camera settings directly impact your photos.
 Let's take a look at them:

 White Balance